-The primary mission of the Robeson Community College Foundation is to provide educational opportunities through scholarships to students who might otherwise be unable to attend RCC.
+To provide educational opportunities through scholarships to students who might otherwise be unable to attend Robeson Community College.

 The RCC Foundation provides two types of scholarship assistance to students.